-- DV Division criminal courtrooms will continue to operate remotely or partially remotely.
+- As of May 10, 2021, all hearings for released defendants will not be continued and instead will go forward remotely on the date and time they are scheduled in courtroom 117 and courtroom 118.
+This includes, but is not limited to, status hearings, arraignments, DSA review and sentencing dates, and show cause hearings. - Appearing for Hearings: DV Division criminal courtrooms will continue to operate remotely, partially remotely, or in-person.
 Remote hearings will be conducted by telephone or videoconference with defendants appearing from the D.C.
 Jail or the community.
-Counsel, pretrial services representatives, and probation officers may appear in person or continue to appear remotely via video or telephone.
-Witnesses may appear remotely via video or telephone to the extent authorized by the Court in an individual case. - Detained scheduling Hearings: Detained status hearings set out of C-10 in a remote DVD courtroom shall not be continued.
-The defendant's appearance will be waived for these scheduling conferences. - Detained Substantive Hearings: Detention hearings and other nonevidentiary hearings in which a defendant is detained in the DVM or CCC case will take place on Tuesdays and Thursdays in a remote DVD courtroom.
-The Defendant will appear from the D.C.
-Jail.
+Attorneys, pretrial services representatives, and probation officers may appear in person or continue to appear remotely via video or telephone.
+Witnesses may appear remotely via video or telephone to the extent authorized by the Court in an individual case.

-- Detained Non-Jury Trials: On November 2, 2020, the DVD provided 30-day notice of the intent to resume detained non-jury trials, commencing December 2, 2020.
-Chambers will contact the parties in detained cases to set a remote scheduling hearing to determine how the parties are seeking to proceed.
-A new trial date can be set upon request of defense counsel and with the consent of the government, which shall not be unreasonably withheld. - Arraignments: DVM arraignments will continue to be heard in Courtroom C-10.
-CCC arraignments will be heard on Friday mornings in a remote DVD courtroom.

-Show Cause Hearings:

-- O Pretrial and probation show cause hearings scheduled in a partially remote courtroom shall not be continued.
+- Detained Scheduling Hearings: Remote detained status hearings set out of C-10 in a remote DVD courtroom will proceed as scheduled.
+The defendant's appearance will be waived for these scheduling conferences.
+Parties should be prepared to request either a substantive hearing date or a further scheduling hearing. - Detained Substantive Hearings: Detention hearings and other nonevidentiary hearings in which a defendant is detained in the DVM or CCC case will take place on Tuesdays and Thursdays in a remote DVD courtroom.
+Defendants will appear by video or telephone from the D.C.
+Jail. - Detained Non-Jury Trials: On November 2, 2020, the DVD provided 30day notice of the intent to resume detained non-jury trials, commencing December 2, 2020.
+Chambers will contact the parties in detained cases to set a remote scheduling hearing to determine how the parties seek to proceed.
+A trial date can be set upon request of defense counsel and with the consent of the government, which shall not be unreasonably withheld.
+Cases will be scheduled based upon a variety of factors, including length of detention and number of witnesses, with no more than one CMD or DVD non-jury trial/motion hearing to be set per day. - Arraignments: DVM arraignments will be heard in Courtroom C-10.
+CCC arraignments will be heard remotely in a DVD courtroom. - Show Cause Hearings: - As of May 10, partially remote pretrial and probation show cause hearings will be set on Mondays and Wednesdays in DVD courtrooms.
 Defendants are to appear before the judge in person, subject to an approved COVID-19 protocol.
-All other parties may appear by phone or videoconference. - O Pretrial and probation show cause hearings scheduled in a fully remote courtroom shall not be continued.
-All parties, including defendants, should appear remotely by phone or videoconference. - O All other probation show cause hearings will be continued to a future date.
-The filing of an AVR shall toll the expiration of probation. - Hearings for Released Defendants: Remote hearings in non-detained matters may be scheduled on Mondays, Wednesdays, or Fridays in either remote Courtroom 118 or 119 upon the request of the parties.
+All other parties may appear by video or telephone.

+- As of May 10, fully remote pretrial and probation show cause hearings may be set on any day, Monday through Friday.
+All parties, including defendants, should appear remotely by phone or videoconference. - Probation show cause hearings set on or after May 10 will be heard on the date scheduled in a remote courtroom unless otherwise ordered by the Court.
+The filing of an AVR shall toll the expiration of probation. - Walk-in Bench Warrant Cases: As of May 10, 2021, defendants with bench warrants may turn themselves in on Monday afternoons in Courtroom 117, on Wednesday afternoons in Courtroom 118, and in Courtroom 112 on any other day.

-All Other Hearings: All other DVM and CCC hearings, including status hearings, diversion matters, non-detained trials, and sentencings, scheduled through January 15, 2021, will be continued consistent with a scheduling order issued by the presiding judge.
+Civil Protection Order Cases (CPOs), Anti-Stalking Order Cases (ASOs) and Extreme risk Protection Order Cases (ERPOs)

+To facilitate remote hearings, the Domestic Violence Division encourages all parties to contact the Clerk's Office at (202) 879-0157 to provide contact information, including any telephone numbers and email addresses where parties can be reached.
+Please call this number to provide your contact information or that of any parties.

-Civil Protection Order Cases (CPOs)
+Requests for Civil Protection Order Cases (CPOs):